-4. Maintaining a strong and stable balance sheet.
+- Maintaining a strong and stable balance sheet.

-5. Maintaining a high rating.
+- Maintaining a high rating.

 The Company’s Financial Leverage

-As of June 30, 2022, the Company had a cash reserve and portfolio of financial assets available for immediate liquidation totaling approx. ILS 1.4 billion, as well as undrawn binding banking facilities in the sum of ILS 500 million.
+As of 30 September 2023, the Company has a cash balance and a portfolio of financial assets available for immediate liquidation in the sum of approx. ILS 1.4 billion, as well as undrawn binding banking facilities in the sum of ILS 500 million.

-As of June 30, 2022, the net debt balance is ILS 8.4 billion.
+As of 30 September 2023, the net debt balance is approx. ILS 10.7 billion.

 The financing component is one of the main factors of the Company’s success.
 Through diversification of the sources of financing and maintenance of high liquidity, the Company can continue its development momentum and succeed in periods of crisis like the one that the world is currently experiencing.